 29. Bad domestic abuse rate

-Unfortunately, another horrifying statistic is that NZ has one if the highest domestic abuse rates in the world.
+Unfortunately, probably the most horrifying fact about New Zealand is that it has one of the highest domestic abuse rates in the world.

 31. Home to the Haka

 One of my favourite cool things about New Zealand is the haka, which is a Maori war dance.
 It was used to ward off the opposition in war and to scare them.

 You may see that the All Blacks (NZ rugby team) do a haka before every rugby game.
 This is always one of the best moments!